 The 44th Ward is home to a number of neighborhood schools that consistently rank among Chicago’s best.
 Children should have the best education and facilities to empower tomorrows leaders.
-Below you will find a list and helpful information about each public school in the 44th Ward.
+Below you will find a list and helpful information about each public school serving the 44th Ward.

-Agassiz also is a Fine and Performing Arts Magnet Cluster Program (FPAMCP) school.
+Tubman also is a Fine and Performing Arts Magnet Cluster Program (FPAMCP) school.
 FPAMCP is a network of arts-focused elementary schools in CPS.
 Arts teachers at FPAMCP schools work with students and classroom teachers to provide intensive and integrated instruction in the arts.

 Students attending FPAMCP schools:

 - Learn and grow in multiple art forms: dance, drama, media arts, music, and visual arts